matsilv/rl-offline-online-opt/README.md

 * `optShift.npy`: optimal day-ahead load demand shifts.

 ## Run the experiments
+Ubuntu 18.04.6 LTS and Python 3.7 and 3.8 are supported.
 The experiments can be run launching the `tests.py` script.
 The arguments are the following:
 * `logdir`: logging and model directory.
 * `--method`: you can choose among the following methods: